 Even though a commercial gym has machines I don’t have at home, the equipment I do have at home is highly effective.
-Plus, I don’t have to wait for any equipment to become available.
+Plus, at home, I don’t have to negotiate crowds or wait for any equipment to become available.

-Your home gym will likely be cleaner and more organized than any commercial gym, and once you get started in your home workout it’s easier to stay focused and avoid distraction.
+Your home gym will likely be cleaner and more organized than any commercial gym, and once you get started on your home workout it’s easier to stay focused and avoid distraction.

 Since time is truly your most valuable resource, you’ll likely enjoy not having to commute to and from a commercial gym.
 A home gym will use your limited time much more effectively, and you’ll even save on fuel costs.